Statistics on ID Theft:

 - Credit card fraud tops the 2022 list of ID theft with 230,937 reports.

 - Identity theft mainly affects people falling in the age bracket of 30-39.

 Identity Theft Continues Unabated

+Sobering statistics above.
 Company breaches continued throughout the pandemic and beyond.
 This wealth of private consumer information is a treasure trove of identity theft materials.
-Financial breaches cause the greatest harm as hackers can convert financial records such as salaries, social security numbers, names, addresses, and birth dates into identity theft.
+Identity theft breaches often cause great harm as hackers convert financial records such as salaries, social security numbers, names, addresses, and birth dates into ID theft.

-CyberHoot would recommend you freeze your credit at all the credit agencies (there are at least 4 major agencies (see links below) in order to prevent hackers from querying your credit history and ultimately taking out credit cards or loans in your name, or worse stealing your identity outright.
+CyberHoot recommends you freeze your credit at all the credit agencies (see list of links below) in order to prevent hackers from querying your credit history and ultimately taking out credit in your name, or worse stealing your identity outright.
 Additionally, many insurance policies can have an identity theft rider added the assist you in recovering your identity if you become victimized.